google/timesketch/docs/guides/user/import-from-json-csv.md

 ## [CSV ONLY] Headers Mapping via UI

 This section explains how you can map a missing mandatory header.
-This functionality allows you to map the mandatory fields with one or more exisitng headers found in the CSV
+This functionality allows you to map the mandatory fields with one or more existing headers found in the CSV.

 In a few words, there are two different manners: using a drop down menu, or using a list of checkboxes.